I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 This image of Jack Garlock that emerges from these letters is not one that would cause him to be memorialized for nearly nine decades.

-Living on the other side of the nation and not having access to the contents scrapbooks I don’t dispute Maureen O’Connell Baker’s account on what she found in the letters.
+Living on the other side of the nation and not having access to the contents of scrapbooks I don’t dispute Maureen O’Connell Baker’s account of what she found in the letters.

 That being said, I found her assumption that the candle was placed in and has remained in the window to honor her son’s courage to use his step-father’s money to live out his self-indulgent fantasies a bit of a stretch.